REFORESTATION CLIMATE CHANGE SOLUTIONS

 “Oh, what a tangled (political) web we weave, when first we practise to deceive!”
 Walter Scott.

 An example of cumulative error: if the foundations of a house are not level, then the walls will not be vertical, and may be even worse than the foundation, and the roof will not be level, and may be worse than both the walls and the foundation combined.
 If we incorrectly assume that anthropogenic carbon dioxide emissions are the major cause of climate change, we then go on to make poor decisions, such as assigning funds paid for by taxpayers for research into the supposed cause of the supposed problem.
-So, for example, rather than fund research into the interaction between cloud formation, ENSO and climate change, and how to most effectively increase cloud formation (through reforestation for example – see quotes and information below); we put the cart before the horse and fund research, not into how ENSO influences global warming/the global climate, but, would you believe, into how global warming influences ENSO! (“Global Warming’s influence on El Nino still unknown” Australian Farm Journal, July 2010, pge.
-50…by the way, the results were “inconclusive”, a convenient finding if you are looking for more funding).
-This would be farcical and amusing, if it was not for the fact that this represents an opportunity cost, where the funds used for this research are now no longer available for research into, for example, how worldwide reforestation could increase cloud cover and influence the climate, fix carbon etc.
+This would be farcical and amusing, if it was not for the fact that this cost taxpayers’ money, and represents an opportunity cost, where the funds used for this research are now no longer available for research into, for example, how worldwide reforestation could increase cloud cover and influence the climate, fix carbon, etc.

 “Most institutions demand unqualified truth: but the institution of science makes skepticism a virtue.”
 Robert K. Merton.
 See also the Michael Crichton “Consensus” quote on the “Environment Quotes” page.